vaslabs/sbt-kubeyml/site/docs/akka-cluster/recipe/index.md

 )
 ```

-Notice that you don't need to specify the liveness probe and the rediness probe.
+Notice that you don't need to specify the liveness probe and the readiness probe.
 The `AkkaClusterPlugin`
 configures the following probes:
 ```scala
 livenessProbe in kube := HttpProbe(HttpGet("/alive", 8558, List.empty), 10 seconds, 3 seconds, 5 seconds),